is3012/The-Augmenteers/README.md

 Here, we will use OneHotEncoder from sklearn.preprocessing.
 What it does is to convert each category value into a new column and assign a 1 or 0 (True/False) value to the column.
 This has the benefit of not weighting a value improperly.

 # Decision Tree
-A decision tree is a flowchart-like structure in which each internal node represents a "test" on an attribute
+A decision tree is a flowchart-like structure in which each internal node represents a "test" on an attribute.</br>
+We imported sklearn library for accessing the decision tree model.</br>
+We trained a decision tree classifier to classify the suicide rate into high or low based on the input data.
+# Evaluation
+We imported accuracy score and confusion matric from sklearn library to calculate accuracy.</br>
+The decision tree has been trained.
+We evaluated its performance using the accuracy score.</br>
+The training accuracy is 100%.
+We evaluate the model using the validation set.</br>
+The validation set accuracy is about 88%, which is better than always predicting "low".</br>